 In general we expect that as in years past, JCCC cruisers will act responsibly and look after one another.
 But in the event of a breach of this Code of Conduct, we reserve the right to take action, including limiting access to events, or outright expulsion without refund.

-During the cruise, if you witness behavior contrary to this Code of Conduct, are concerned about another JCCC attendee’s behavior, or feel that you are being or have been harassed, contact any Helper Monkey or member of the JoCo Cruise Crazy management team (Scarface (Drew), Paul, Storm, or Anna).
+During the cruise, if you witness behavior contrary to this Code of Conduct, are concerned about another JCCC attendee’s behavior, or feel that you are being or have been harassed, contact any Helper Monkey or member of the JoCo Cruise Crazy management team (Scarface (Drew), Paul, Storm, Anna, or Bob (rhaje)).
 Off-ship, email JoCo Cruise Crazy management at [email protected].

 Back to top